devicehive/devicehive-docker/rdbms-image/README.md

 [be-script-url]: https://github.com/devicehive/devicehive-java-server/blob/master/dockerfiles/devicehive-backend-rdbms/devicehive-start.sh

 ### JWT secret
-DeviceHive use JWT tokens for authentication of users and devices.
-Secret value used for signing JWT tokens is generated at first start of DeviceHive and stored in database.
-You can set it via `JWT_SECRET` environment variable or by adding `JWT_SECRET=<value>` parameter in `.env` file.
+DeviceHive uses JWT tokens for authentication of users and devices.
+Secret value that is used for signing JWT tokens is generated at first start of DeviceHive and stored in the database.
+* `JWT_SECRET` - changes randomly generating JWT signing secret.

 ## Run
 In order to run DeviceHive stack in Docker containers, define environment variables as per your requirements and run: